heristop/heristop.github.io/docs/gardener-ai.md

    candidates on the current route or the alternative opened by the mandatory rake.
 4. Score added paving cost, useful work, walking distance, bends, spatial grouping, and repeated interventions.
 Small seeded variation only breaks near ties.
+5. Visit candidates in score order.
+Simplify each to a subset if that keeps the same paving pressure with fewer steps, no more bends and no more repetition.
+Work along the way remains eligible; removing a detour does not promote another aggressive plan.
-5. Test candidates in score order with the existing remaining-tour affordability search.
+6. Test the simplified candidate with the existing remaining-tour affordability search.
 Return only a verified plan; at most three rakes are allowed.

+The pathfinder minimizes steps first, then bends over the entire ordered turn.
+It keeps the best shortest approach for each possible arrival heading and chooses the combination that avoids unnecessary reversals at later rakes.
+Distance fields and approach results are shared across candidate plans; the search retains at most four headings per state.
+Equal whole-turn costs prefer the locally smooth approach, then the established direction order, so anticipation only changes the route when it saves bends.
-The pathfinder minimizes steps first and bends second, carrying the previous heading between walks.
-Memory records completed rakes, never intentions.
+Memory carries the heading between turns and records completed rakes, never intentions.
 It retains the last two turns, is bounded to nine positions, and clears on restart.
 A mandatory approach can be raked again if the player has repaved it; memory only discourages optional repetition.

 The affordability search proves a route under its existing paving model.
 It is not a proof that every player strategy wins or that every possible future encounter is safe.